-- 1. Failure to cite borrowed ideas and thoughts in quotations or on bibliography/work cited page. - 2.
-Giving or receiving information (orally, visually, electronically, etc.) during test or quiz situations. - 3.
+1. Failure to cite borrowed ideas and thoughts in quotations or on bibliography/work cited page.

+- 2. Giving or receiving information (orally, visually, electronically, etc.) during test or quiz situations. - 3.
 Bringing prepared materials (i.e. notes on cheat sheets, hands, arms, clothing, or study guides) to the testing area.
 Using said materials and/or having them visible with or without intent. - 4.
 Revealing test information to other students inside or outside of the test area. - 5.
 Copying or allowing another student to copy all or part of any assignment. - 6.
 Memorizing answers from another person's previous version of a test or quiz and using those answers on your test or quiz. - 7.
 Plagiarism: Copying material from another source (i.e. printed materials, books, the internet, electronic files, etc.) and submitting it as if it were one's own.
 Students knowing of these activities are expected to inform a faculty member or administrator. - 8.
+It is forbidden to use artificial intelligence text-generating programs.
+Such programs as ChatGPT, etc. are considered an act of plagiarism.
+Teachers will be checking student work compared to sites that check for "AI" generated essays/papers. - 9.
 Any cell phone, smartwatch, Bluetooth earbuds, if any other technology not approved is out for any reason during a test/quiz, an automatic academic violation will occur.